 Sewing this sleeves to your dresses – Usually the sleeve tails are added to the side seams if you donot want the tails to hang down.
 If you donot want the closed look of normal sleeves a gusset is added in between the sides seams and this sleeve is added to the seams.

 Checkout this picture of Hermione Granger in her famous ball gown sporting the angel sleeves.
 This is a very easy fluttery sleeve.
+Checkout the post on flutter sleeves for the pattern for this sleeve ( the 3rd flutter sleeve in the post)

 This is a sleeve which you can add to your sleeveless dresses, without ripping any seams, since this sleeve is not joined at the lower armhole.
 You can finish the edges and keep the sleeve pattern under the armscye and top stitch to add the sleeves to a sleeveless top.